andreypereira08/ruby_codes/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 ## Rails app generation

 **Note**: You should now be able to run these steps without this cheat sheet!
-Don't forget the `--d postgresql` (we will talk about this during the next session). 😉
+Don't forget the `-d postgresql` (we will talk about this during the next session). 😉

 ```bash
 cd ~/code/<user.github_nickname>